vincensiusadriel/dashboard-screenshoter/README.md

 # How to Use
-- First Copy the executable file (index-{ system name }) and the json in the same folder
+- First Copy the executable file (dashboard-screenshooter-{ OS name }) and the config.json in the same folder

 - Open **Chrome** Headless browser using the following command :
   - For **Mac** :